 Anaal Nathrakh never quite bubbled to the surface of RMR’s mighty metal radar.
-Even if A New Kind of Horror got a few spins from us, but its spottiness finally did it in.
+Even if A New Kind of Horror got a few spins from us, its spottiness finally did it in.
 But this time, Endarkenment kicks this up a few hundred miles.
 And on this record, we relished this aggressive change from down-in-the-grind rasps to those Power Metal fused clears.
 Often they sound like Tommy Karevik1) who missed his calling and ended up in a Black Metal box.

 And don’t get me wrong.
 I really fancy the way the band did this.
-Contrary to folks like Alcest who pretty much waft away into ethereal realms on their clear sections, this Power Metal thing just allows Anaal Nathrakh to bore way down into their metallic ground they fancy.
+Contrary to folks like Alcest who pretty much waft away into ethereal realms on their clear sections, this Extreme Metal thing just allows Anaal Nathrakh to bore way down into their metallic ground they fancy.
 In other words, the tune won’t lose any momentum.
 The album just switches sides, from clear to unclean without losing a beat.
 And that they beef all that up with those succinct solos here and there, just is the cherry on this darkened metal pie.

 Now, that is not something we often experienced so far.
 The band’s crafty way to arrange their tracks creates a pretty juicy dynamic.
 One that will keep your attention span on red alert.
 Even if those tracks often sport a certain repetitive look and feel.
 But having said that, this is small potatoes.
 Because at the end of the day, you’ll yearn for more, once all that abrasive action ceased.